 Step three: Slip the yarn off of the winding board.

 Step four: Pull the ends of the 6in piece of yarn upward and the loops downward.
 Then cut the loops of the tassel.

 Step five: Lay a 6in piece of yarn out and place your tassel on top of it.
-Tie a taut knot.
-Creating a “head” and a “skirt”.
-Then a double knot.
+Tie a taut knot, creating a “head” and a “skirt.”
+Then tie a double knot.

 Step six: Trim off any excess or uneven pieces.